Chart Color Schemes

 Stockton - Fullerton Cove has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.0% of all households, including 25.1% couples with children, 32.8% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 32.0%, with lone person households at 29.5% and group households at 2.4%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 68.0% of all households, including 25.1% couples with children, 32.8% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 32.0%, with lone person households at 29.5% and group households making up 2.4% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households